zoraviel/CSS-assignment-3/README.md

     <img src="screen_captures/clone_repo.png" alt="Clone from GitHub">

+3. WATCH where you are putting the cloned repo as you save from GitHub!

-3. Use your GitHub app to create a **local branch** named *gh-pages*.
+4. Use your GitHub app to create a **local branch** named *gh-pages*.
 Switch to that branch and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.
 Stay in that branch, and do all your work in that branch.

 Refer to [this illustrated guide](http://bit.ly/newGHapp) ("How to create a branch in the app") if you need a review of how to create the *gh-pages* branch.

-## Goals of this assignment
+## Goals of this assignment (overview)

 **Font families:** Build two very good, very correct font stacks, one for everything and the other only for headings.
 One stack will be serif, and the other will be sans-serif.
 You can choose whether headings are serif and everything else is sans-serif, or the opposite. **You must include one Google font in EACH stack.** The total number of different Google font families used will be two (one Google font will be serif; the other Google font will be sans-serif).